 Backend optimization needs to be carefully crafted to include relevant keywords and be fewer than 250 bytes.
 (If you aren’t familiar with bytes, Amazon has a handy explanation.)

-Unless you’re already experienced in this optimization strategy, an Amazon search professional can utilize it best, so consider contacting an expert (like our CANOPY Listing Optimization team) for help.
+Unless you’re already experienced in this optimization strategy, an Amazon search professional can utilize it best, so consider contacting an expert (like Canopy’s Listing Optimization team) for help.

 - Maintain the text length limit of search terms.